 In this case, the flux is generated parallel to the axis of rotation because of the way it’s wound.
 This carries the advantage of simplifying fabrication of the motor.

-Although this type of electric motor geometry is far from new, it was rarely used in commercial applications until brushless DC motors came along.
-They further took off when stronger electromagnets became widely available to exploit axial geometry's advantages.
-Now, soft magnetic composite (SMC) materials exclusive to powder metal are driving the future of axial flux motor performance:
+Although this type of electric motor geometry is far from new, it was rarely used in commercial applications due to manufacturability and costs when using laminations.
+Soft magnetic composite (SMC) materials exclusive to powder metal are are allowing designers to exploit the axial topology’s advantages, driving the future of axial flux motors:

 - High power density (More on this in a bit)

 Transverse flux motors (TFM motors) take a different motor stator winding design approach.